keu/docs/learn/dynamically-generating-dags.md

 Because everything in Airflow is code, you can dynamically generate DAGs using Python alone.
 As long as a `DAG` object in `globals()` is created by Python code that is stored in the `dags_folder`, Airflow will load it.
 In this guide, you'll learn how to dynamically generate DAGs.
 You'll learn when DAG generation is the preferred option and what pitfalls to avoid.

-All code used in this tutorial is located in the [Astronomer Registry](https://github.com/astronomer/dynamic-dags-tutorial).
+All code used in this guide is located in the [Astronomer Registry](https://github.com/astronomer/dynamic-dags-tutorial).

 ## Assumed knowledge